maliksalman/spring-data-jdbc-sample/README.md

 Compiling into native binary with GraalVM or NIK:

 ```
-./gradlew clean nativeCompile
+./mvnw clean -Pnative native:compile
 ```

-This will create a binary at `build/native/nativeCompile/spring-data-jdbc-sample`
+This will create a binary at `target/spring-data-jdbc-sample`